Skip to Content

 Transfagarasan Road

-When it comes to fun facts about Romania, the Transfăgărășan Highway definitely tops the list.
-Dubbed one of the world’s most scenic (but also dangerous) roads, it stretches across 90 kilometers and showcases Romania’s picturesque landscapes, from dense forests to rugged mountain terrains.
-Initiated by Nicolae Ceaușescu in the 1970s, this highway reaches an impressive maximum altitude of 2,042 meters
+You probably saw photos of the Transfăgărășan Highway before and it definitely deserves a mention here.
+Dubbed one of the world’s most scenic (but also dangerous) roads, it stretches across 90 kilometers and allows passerby to see dense forests and rugged mountain terrains.
+Initiated by Nicolae Ceaușescu in the 1970s, this highway reaches an impressive maximum altitude of 2,042 meters.

 The Best Preserved Delta In Europe